Authentication for the Databricks CLI

 Databricks CLI use is subject to the Databricks License and Databricks Privacy Notice, including any Usage Data provisions.

-This article describes how to set up authentication between the Databricks CLI and your Azure Databricks accounts and workspaces.
-See What is the Databricks CLI?.
+This article explains how to set up authentication between the Azure Databricks CLI and your Azure Databricks accounts and workspaces.
+It assumes you already installed the Azure Databricks CLI.
+See Install or update the Databricks CLI.

 OAuth machine-to-machine (M2M) authentication

-1. Complete the OAuth M2M authentication setup instructions.
-See Authenticate access to Azure Databricks with a service principal using OAuth (OAuth M2M)
+1. Complete the OAuth M2M authentication setup steps.
+See Authorize service principal access to Azure Databricks with OAuth.

-2. Create or identify an Azure Databricks configuration profile with the following fields in your .databrickscfg file.
-If you create the profile, replace the placeholders with the appropriate values.
+2. Create an Azure Databricks configuration profile with the following fields in your .databrickscfg file.

 [<some-unique-configuration-profile-name>]